 No

 The number of items to retrieve for FAISS vector recall.
-The value is taken from the
+The service prioritizes the value from the

 faiss_nprobe